 What is PRP?

 Some of our clients report immediate results.
-Results will start to become visible to others after a few weeks, being the most noticeable around 3 months from 1st treatment, and you may continue experiencing improvements for up to 6 months.
-Typically 3 to 4 initial treatments are needed, or up to 6 depending on the case, with each treatment done 6 weeks apart.
+Results will start to become visible to others after a few weeks, with the most noticeable changes appearing around three months after your first treatment.
+You may continue experiencing improvements for up to 6 months.
+Typically, three to four initial treatments are needed – up to six treatments may be necessary depending on the case – with each treatment done 6 weeks apart.